 The SmartGurlz coding doll is the hit STEM educating doll scooter that inspires the young girls of today to be the leaders and creators of tomorrow.
-Their breakthrough Siggy Robot doll integrates our Sugar Coded app, and teaches basics of coding unlike any class or coding camp.
+Unlike any class or coding camp, the breakthrough Siggy Robot doll integrates with the Sugar Coded app, and teaches the basics of coding.

-SmartGurlz Siggy Robot is also compatible with most 11′ inch dolls including Barbie and Bratz and can carry many objects up to 6 ounces.
-SmartGurlz creates a fun, engaging and accessible way for girls to learn to code and connect with each other.
-SmartGurlz is an acclaimed line of kid-friendly self-balancing robots and action dolls that both engage and encourage young girls to learn code.
-SmartGurlz connects via a smartphone or tablet using Bluetooth LI.
+Most 11′ inch dolls, are compatible with SmartGurlz Siggy Robot, including Barbie and Bratz and can carry many objects up to 6 ounces.
+A fun, accessible and engaging way is created by SmartGurlz for girls to connect with each other and learn to code.
+Action dolls and an acclaimed line of kid-friendly self-balancing robots are represented by SmartGurlz and encourage and engage young girls to learn code.
+SmartGurlz is using Bluetooth LE to connects from a tablet or smartphone.

 |$500,000 for 5%||NO DEAL||NO SHARK|